babel/babel-loader/README.md

 * `cacheIdentifier`: Default is a string composed by the babel-core's version, the babel-loader's version, the contents of .babelrc file if it exists and the value of the environment variable `BABEL_ENV` with a fallback to the `NODE_ENV` environment variable.
 This can be set to a custom value to force cache busting if the identifier changes.

-* `forceEnv`: Default will resolve BABEL_ENV then NODE_ENV.
-Allow you to override BABEL_ENV/NODE_ENV at the loader level.
-Useful for isomorphic applications with different babel configuration for client and server.

 * `babelrc`: Default `true`.
 When `false`, no options from `.babelrc` files will be used; only the options passed to `babel-loader` will be used.